Thursday, April 23, 2026

 Linguine with White Clam Sauce

-This recipe started as a version of The Old Spaghetti Factory’s Original Clam Sauce—but we’ve updated it with a few seasoning tweaks and a more flavorful base.
+This recipe started as a version of The Old Spaghetti Factory’s Original Clam Sauce—but we’ve updated it with a few seasoning.
 It comes together in under an hour and is perfect over linguine or spaghetti.

 Ingredients: